is now available! Read about the new features and fixes from November.

 Refactoring

-Source code refactoring can improve the quality and maintainability of your project by restructuring your code while not modifying the runtime behavior.
-Visual Studio Code supports refactoring operations (refactorings) such as Extract Method and Extract Variable to improve your code base from within your editor.
+Source code refactoring can improve the quality and maintainability of your project by restructuring your code, while not modifying the runtime behavior.
+Visual Studio Code supports refactoring operations (refactorings) such as Extract Method and Extract Variable to improve your codebase from within the editor.

 refactoring hero image

-For example, a common refactoring used to avoid duplicating code (a maintenance headache) is the Extract Method refactoring, where you select source code that you'd like to reuse elsewhere and pull it out into its own shared method.
+For example, a common refactoring used to avoid duplicating code (a maintenance headache) is the Extract Method refactoring, where you select source code and pull it out into its own shared method, so that can reuse the code elsewhere.

 Code Actions = Quick Fixes and refactorings

 In VS Code, Code Actions can provide both refactorings and Quick Fixes for detected issues (highlighted with red squiggles).
-An available Code Action is announced by a lightbulb near the source code when the cursor is on a squiggle or selected text region.
-Clicking on the Code Action lightbulb or using the Quick Fix command ⌘.
-(Windows, Linux Ctrl+.) will display Quick Fixes and refactorings.
+When the cursor is on a squiggle or on a selected text region, VS Code shows a light bulb icon in the editor to indicate that a Code Action is available.
+If you select the Code Action light bulb or use the Quick Fix command ⌘.
+(Windows, Linux Ctrl+.), the Quick Fixes and refactorings control is presented.

-If you'd just like to see refactorings without Quick Fixes, you can use the Refactor command (⌃⇧R (Windows, Linux Ctrl+Shift+R)).
+If you prefer to only see refactorings without Quick Fixes, then you can use the Refactor command (⌃⇧R (Windows, Linux Ctrl+Shift+R)).

 Refactoring actions